Skip to main content

 The support that people with addiction are getting has drastically changed.
 Support group meetings and AA meetings have all shifted online.
 "It's torn up the fabric of a lot of our social interactions," Howell says.
 "For people in recovery, that is very tricky."

-How to tell if someone's drinking is a problem:
+How can you tell when someone's drinking is a problem?

 Howell says the first step is to practice accepting what the reality is.
 "It's a good time to learn our practice about meditation, mindfulness, and understanding what they can and can't do."